 The same day, he signed an order to remove a discount on Federal Housing Administration mortgages for low-income homebuyers.
 The FHA said it planned lower mortgage costs to offset higher interest rates.

 The same day, Trump ordered a five-year ban on administration officials becoming lobbyists.
-Obama proposed, but never fulfilled, this ban during his 2008 campaign.
-Trump promised a lifetime ban for any executive lobbying on behalf of another country.
+Obama proposed this ban during his 2008 campaign but never fulfilled it.
+Trump also promised a lifetime ban for any executive lobbying on behalf of another country.